 Yearn for adventure along with Jack and Neal as they journey across 1950s America.
-This modern classic will have you looking for the road less traveled the next time you go looking for adventure.
+This modern classic will have you looking for the road less travelled the next time you go looking for adventure.

 5. “Microadventures“, by Alastair Humphreys

-Short-term, weekend traveling is just as important as long-term travel.
+Short-term, weekend travelling is just as important as long-term travel.
 This book champions the titular microadventure.
 With stunning photographs and lots of advice, you’ll be sure to find inspiration for your next weekend expedition.

 6. “On the Map“, by Simon Garfield